 Let's get to seasoning!

-How To Season A Cast Iron Skillet
+How To Season a Cast Iron Skillet

 What You Need

-Sponge or stiff brush
+- Sponge or stiff brush

-Clean, dry cloth or paper towels
+- Clean, dry cloths or paper towels

-Vegetable oil or shortening (or other oil of your choice)
+- Vegetable oil or shortening (or other oil of your choice)

-2. Wash the skillet with warm, soapy water and a sponge or stiff brush.
+- Wash the skillet: Wash the skillet with warm, soapy water and a sponge or stiff brush.
 Cast iron should not normally be washed with soap, but it's fine here since the pan is about to be seasoned.

-4. Using a cloth or paper towel, apply a thin coat of vegetable oil or melted shortening to the inside and outside of the skillet.
+- Add oil: Pour a little vegetable oil or melted shortening into the skillet.
 Vegetable oil and shortening are the most commonly recommended oils used for seasoning, but according to Lodge, you can use any oil of your choice.

-6. Place a sheet of aluminum foil below the rack to catch any drips.
+- Bake the skillet: Place the skillet upside down on the oven's center rack.
+Place a sheet of aluminum foil below the rack to catch any drips.
+Bake for an hour.